-No adaptation step is required when plating human ES and iPS cells from mTeSRTM1 to TeSRTM-E8TM or TeSRTM2.
-Follow either an enzyme-free passaging protocol (section 5.1) or an enzymatic passaging protocol (section 5.2) and plate cell aggregates onto coated cultureware containing TeSRTM-E8TM or TeSRTM2.
+No adaptation step is required when plating human ES and iPS cells from mTeSRTM1 to TeSRTM-E8TM or TeSRTM2 media.
+Follow either the enzyme-free passaging protocol (section 5.1) or the enzymatic passaging protocol (section 5.2) and replate cell aggregates on to pre-coated cultureware containing TeSRTM-E8TM or TeSRTM2 media.